NASA, SpaceX aim for March test of 1st new astronaut capsule

 - Federal prosecutors subpoena Trump's inaugural committee

-Boeing is shooting for an April launch of its first Starliner capsule without a crew.
+Boeing, meanwhile, is shooting for an April launch of its first Starliner capsule without a crew.
 The first Starliner flight with astronauts would be August at best.

 NASA’s commercial crew program has been delayed repeatedly over the years, forcing a lengthy, expensive reliance on Russian rockets.
+Each seat on a Russian Soyuz capsule has cost NASA as much as $82 million.

+More time is still needed to complete testing, training and safety reviews, according to NASA.

+Kathy Lueders, manager of NASA’s commercial crew program, said the initial launches without astronauts are “a great dry run for not only our hardware, but for our team to get ready for our crewed flight tests.”